jundalisay/superb/content/en/research/jagor/ph/chapter-15c.md

 The soil is composed of rubbish, decomposed fragments of crystalline rock, rich in broken pieces of quartz.
 The workmen make holes in the ground 2 feet long, 2 broad, and to 30 feet deep.

 At 3 feet below the surface the rock is generally found to contain gold, the value increasing down to 18 feet of depth, and then again diminishing, though these proportions are very uncertain, and there is much fruitless search.
 The rock is carried out of the holes in baskets, on ladders of bamboo, and the water in small pails; but in the rainy season the holes cannot possibly be kept free from water, as they are situated on the slope of the mountain, and are filled quicker than they can be emptied.
-The want of

-apparatus for discharging water also accounts for the fact that the pits are not dug deeper.
+The lack of apparatus for discharging water also accounts for the fact that the pits are not dug deeper.

 The breaking of the auriferous rock is effected with two stones ; of which one serves as anvil, and the other as hammer.
 The former, which is slightly hollowed in the centre, is laid flat upon the ground; and the latter, 4 x 8 x 8 inches in dimensions, and therefore of about 25 pounds weight, is made fast with rattan to the top of a slender young tree, which lies in a sloping position in a fork, and at its opposite end is firmly fixed in the ground.
 The workman with a jerk forces the stone that serves for hammer down upon the auriferous rock, and allows it to be again carried upwards by the elasticity of the young tree.